The Benefits of ISO 9001

 ISO 9001: "the badge of quality"

 Some academics remain skeptical about ISO 9001, claiming that in many cases an ISO 9001 certificate is essentially a "badge of quality" and a requirement needed to satisfy the expectations of customers and suppliers.
 While our own findings indicate this may indeed be true, the same authors, researchers and academics concluded that the ISO "badge of quality" frequently opens doors to new customers and overseas markets that would otherwise be difficult or impossible to open, and improved sales growth and profitability are the typical outcomes.
+If you're still unsure whether certification is right for your business, our clause-by-clause summary of ISO 9001 explains exactly what the standard requires – so you can make an informed decision.

 Case study: Welspun Corp.
 Ltd